The Dudley Dynasty: Family Bonds Forged in Fire

 John Dudley did more than restore his family’s standing—he exceeded it.
 A shrewd soldier, politician, and court manipulator, he became Earl of Warwick, and eventually Duke of Northumberland.
 Through his service to the young King Edward, John Dudley became the most powerful man in England, other than the King.
 To cement his power, he wove a web of alliances, marrying his many children into prominent noble families.
 Robert learned diplomacy and hardball at his father’s side.

-As explored in the prior post in this series, The Untold Backstory of Robert Dudley, Earl of Leicester: Queen Elizabeth I’s Favorite, John Dudley orchestrated one of the most infamous succession gambits in Tudor history – trying to place his daughter-in-law, Lady Jane Grey, on the throne.
+Another post in this series, The Untold Backstory of Robert Dudley, Earl of Leicester: Queen Elizabeth I’s Favorite, describes the family fall out when John Dudley orchestrated one of the most infamous succession gambits in Tudor history: trying to place his daughter-in-law, Lady Jane Grey, on the throne of England.

-Here’s what happened next - and why Robert carried out a vendetta against one particular man and his family for the rest of his life.
+Here’s the role Robert played in that infamous gambit, and why he carried out a vendetta against one particular man and his family for the rest of his life.

 A Mission Doomed by a De Vere